2025. October 19., Sunday

 The payment plan for students whose tuition fees have been formally reduced by 50% by the Academic Board is as follows:

-1: Submit a request on modulo to the Academic Board (Submission > Students’ Service Office (HSZI) > Request for reducing the tuition fee) 15 days prior to the second installment deadline.
+1: Submit a request on modulo to the Academic Board (Submission > Students’ Service Office (HSZI) > Request for reducing the tuition fee) by September 21, 2025 in the first semester of the 2025/2026 academic year.
 If you miss the submission deadline, a reduction of your tuition fees by 50% will no longer be possible.
 Please make sure to attach your course registration plan to the request form on modulo (see below).

 2: 50% of your tuition fees (considered the full amount in such a case) must arrive by September 10/February 10.
 Paying in installments is not a possibility in such a case.